Readify/telstra-purple-signatures/README.md

 you should probably build the app locally and then server a minified version with production react

 ## Looks great, how can I use if for my company?
-All the components in App.js have their brand information extracted into a `brandInfo` variable in the render method.
+All the components in App.js have their brand information extracted into `brandInfo` variables in the various components.
 Just replace the information in their with your own content and you are good to go!

 ## Licence